Information for employers

 To be eligible for a degree apprenticeship, apprentices need to have lived in the EU for three years at the start of their apprenticeship.
 They must also have the right to work in the UK and must meet the University's entry requirements.

-We do an initial assessment with apprentices to ensure they are at the right level of English and maths to complete the degree.
-We also offer additional support to any apprentice with a learning difficulty, such as dyslexia.
+We do an initial assessment with apprentices to ensure they are at the right level of English and maths to complete the degree and we offer extra support to apprentices with learning difficulties, such as dyslexia.
+Apprentices also get access to the same personal and academic support services as full-time university students.